andresromerodev/portfolio/pages/posts/containers-and-serverless.md

   className="next-image"
 />

-Now, you may want to develop multiple apps using the same programming language and the same shared code libraries.
-As project grows, your CI/CD process will require packaging the same libraries and other dependencies over and over, leading to extended deployment times.
+Now, you may want to develop multiple apps using the same programming language and the same shared code libraries on Lambda.
+As the apps grow, your CI/CD (Continuous Integration/Continuous Deployment) process will require packaging the same dependencies over and over, leading to extended deployment times.

-Lambda functions have a solution for this issue in the form of Lambda layers, but the convenience of Docker's control over code execution has become essential to your development process.
-So, what if you could implement a similar concept with your Docker images?
+Regular Lambda functions have a solution for this issue in the form of layers, So, what if you could implement a similar concept with your Docker images on Lambda?
 The good news is you can, let me show you how.

 ## Project Setup

 We're going to work with a basic Python app for our example.
 It starts running when a new event happens, we will use the AWS console to trigger this event.

 The app has two jobs.
-It takes any data from the event and stores it in a DynamoDB table with a special ID.
-Once it's done, it sends back a message saying everything is OK (HTTP 200 status).
+It takes any data from the event and stores it in a DynamoDB table with a unique ID.
+Once it's done, it sends back a message saying everything is OK (HTTP 200).

 To talk to DynamoDB, we're going to use Boto3.